prheenan/Research/Perkins/Projects/Protein/bacteriorhodopsin/2017-7-jcp-paper/Manuscript/2017-jcp-bacteriorhodopsin.md

 P. Heenan, H. Yu, M. Siewny , T. Perkins

-ABSTRACT
+# ABSTRACT

 Determining the structural causes of membrane protein stability is critical due to the common role membrane proteins play as drug targets.
 We used atomic force microscopy (AFM) to mechanically pull apart the membrane protein bacteriorhodopsin and determine its associated free energy landscape, and hence stability, as a function of molecular extension.
 Traditionally, AFM data has been limited by poor instrumental time resolution, making state identification difficult, and the perturbing effect of the AFM cantilever, causing systematic errors in determining the landscape.
 Recent advancements in ultra-short ($<$L$>$=?m) cantilevers with 1$\upmu$s time resolution can detect previously obscured structural states within SMFS data.
 In addition, algorithmic developments such as the inverse Weierstrass transform of the Jarzynski free-energy integral approximately remove the perturbation of the force probe on the landscape.
 The need for higher-resolution energy landscape reconstructions can be fulfilled by combining the advances in algorithmic analysis with novel cantilever technology.
 For this work, using these improvements, we reconstructed the energy landscape of the membrane protein bacteriorhodopsin in its native lipid bilayer as a function of molecular end-to-end distance with 2 angstrom resolution.
 The average energy of unfolding per amino acid was 0.7 $\pm$ 0.1 kcal/mol, in agreement with past work.
 However, there was significant variation in unfolding energy cost per amino acid within bacteriorhodopsin, from 0.5 kcal/mol near the C-terminal end of the A helix to 4 kcal/mol close to the C-terminal end of the the ED helical pair.
 Reconstructing bacteriorhodopsin's energy landscape as a function of molecular extension highlights that some structural elements of bacteriorhodopsin have a higher associated unfolding energy cost.

-INTRO
+# INTRO

 Determining the structural causes of membrane protein stability is critical due to the common role membrane proteins play as drug targets.
-Single molecule techniques such as fluorescence microscopy and atomic force microscopy (AFM) have emerged as powerful tools for studying mebrane proteins in their native lipid bilayers and determining molecular stability by energy landscape reconstruction [@stanley_process_2008].
+In cells, membrane proteins are embededded in a lipid bilayer, and quantifying the intra- and inter-molecular forces driving membrane protein folding into a bilayer remains challenging.
+Single molecule techniques such as fluorescence microscopy and atomic force microscopy (AFM) have emerged as powerful tools for studying mebrane proteins in their native lipid bilayers and determining molecular stability and folding pathways by energy landscape reconstruction [@stanley_process_2008].

 The energy landscape is a powerful theoretical framework for understanding protein folding and unfolding.
-States are represented by minima in an energy landscape, and the protein folding process occurs as a path along the landscape.
-Single-molecule techniques have measured barriers between states, distances between states, and even determined the entire molecular energy landscape [@sapra_point_2006].
-Using single-molecule technqiues to measure transiently occupied states, with lifetimes of 10 $\mu$s or less, has traditionally been problematic due to poor time resolution [@janovjak_valleys_2008].
+Structual states are represented by minima in an energy landscape, and protein folding occurs as a path along the landscape.
+Alhough many paths are possible, due to local minima in the landscape and the stochastic nature of protein folding and unfolding, not all pathways are equally likely.
+Single-molecule techniques have helped elucidate folding pathways by measuring barriers between states, distances between states, and even the entire molecular energy landscape [@sapra_point_2006].
+Using single-molecule technqiues to measure rarely occupied states during an unfolding pathway has traditionally been problematic due to poor time resolution [@janovjak_valleys_2008].
 However, quantifying the location and lifetime of an intermediates as a function of reaction coordinate is required for a detailed understanding of the energy landscape's shape and roughness.

 Identification of intermediate protein unfolding states has been accelerated by order-of-magnitude advances in AFM cantilever force precision and time resolution [@yu_hidden_2017].
-In our AFM experiments, the unfolding energy landscape of bacteriorhodopsin was reconstructed as a function of molecular extension by repeated mechanical disassociation of bacteriorhodopsin in its native lipid bilayer (see Figure {#ref_fig:diagram}a).
-The resulting data were transformed into an energy landscape by application of the inverse Weierstrass transform of the Jarzynski free-energy integral, discussed below.
+By taking advantage of these improvements, our experiments reconstructed the unfolding energy landscape of bacteriorhodopsin in its native lipid bilayer as a function of molecular extension by repeated mechanical disassociation (see Figure {#ref_fig:diagram}a).
+The reconstruction applied the inverse Weierstrass transform of the Jarzynski free-energy integral, discussed below.
 Although energy barriers between major states of bacteriorhodopsin have been measured using AFM as a function of point mutation [@sapra_point_2006]; C- or N-terminal pulling geometry [@kessler_unfolding_2006]; and environmental conditions [@park_stabilizing_2007;preiner_free_2007], these studies either failed to reconstruct the entire energy landscape; were limited by poor spatiotemporal resolution; or failed to remove the perturbative effect of the force probe on the energy landscape.
 This work reports the first energy landscape of bacteriorhodopsin which is reconstructed with single-amino acid resolution and which removes the effect of the force probe on the energy landscape.

-METHODS
+# METHODS

 (Discuss science paper, Figure 1)

+## Experimental

+The details surrounding cantilever modification and sample preparation are discussed elsewhere [@yu_hidden_2017].
+Briefly [...]

 (Discuss full energy landscape reconstruction)